kritiravindran-13/realtime_project_board/README.md

 - **Custom server** — Gains a clean WS story and shared code with API routes; **loses** one-click deploy to pure serverless/edge without replacing WebSockets (e.g. with a managed realtime service or separate WS service).

-- **SQLite** — Simple and fast for development; **not** ideal for many concurrent writers or multi-region HA.
-Plan a Postgres migration when scale or ops requirements grow.
+- **SQLite** — Simple and fast for development; **not** ideal for many concurrent writers or multi-region.
+I would plan a Postgres migration when scale requirements grow.

 - **In-memory subscription maps per process** — Fast and simple; **without Redis**, scaling to multiple instances means clients only see events from the instance they’re connected to—**Redis pub/sub** addresses that for broadcasts.